-In recent years, the penalties for getting a DUI in Placentia have become more severe.
+In recent years, the penalties for getting a DUI in California have become more severe.
 If convicted, you’ll face a driver’s license suspension, up to tens of thousands of dollars in fines, jail time, and mandatory DUI school.
-That’s why if you’re arrested for DUI, it’s almost always worth it to fight.
-And a Placentia DUI lawyer can help you do so.
+That’s why if you get arrested for DUI, it’s almost always worth it to fight.

 Can I Apply for a License to Get to Work During a Suspension?

-After being arrested for DUI, local police will send a report to the DMV and you’ll receive a temporary license.
-An administrative hold will be put on your real license, and after 30 days, the DMV will suspend your license—unless you take action quickly.
-You’ll need to call within 10 days to request a DMV hearing.
+After being arrested for DUI, local police will send a report to the DMV, and you’ll receive a temporary license.
+An administrative hold will be put on your real license, and after 30 days, the DMV will suspend your license unless you take action quickly.
+You’ll need to call within ten days to request a DMV hearing.

-But what if your license does get suspended and you really need it to get to work?
-Not being able to drive yourself to and from your job during the DUI process can make everything more difficult.
-Thankfully, in many cases you can apply for a “restricted” driving license to get to and from court-ordered programs and sometimes to and from work.
+But what if your license does get suspended and you need it to get to work?
+Not driving yourself to and from your job during the DUI process can make everything more difficult.
+Thankfully, for first offenders, you can apply for a “restricted” driving license to get to and from court-ordered programs and sometimes to and from work.

 You are not eligible for restricted driving privileges if: